-Traditional Pencil Technique
+Traditional Pencil Technique Medical Illustrations

 Knowing what medium to choose for your project can be tricky.
 However, the team have a broad range of artistic skills and mediums at their disposal, and working in pencil being one of them.
 We offer this as a fantastic medium choice for our clients which suits a variety of anatomy projects.
 We have examples of various Practical Neurology and Annals of Thoracic Surgery and British Dental Journal projects where pencil has been used with a great result and received a great client response.
 Pencil is as versatile as any medium and can be used from publishing to animation projects.

-So Why Choose Pencil
+So Why Choose The Medium of Pencil

 Pencil is one of the simplest and most efficient means of communicating visual ideas, it has a timeless appeal and pencil drawings do not seem to age or appear out of date.
 A good pencil drawing of any subject matter has as much appeal today compared to any other medium.